-The term "professional productivity" refers to professional works and activities as described in section I.B.(3)(d)ii-I.B.(3)(d)vii of these Procedures.
+The term "scholarship" refers to creative work as well as traditional research and publication (see section I.B.(3)(d) of these Procedures).

-A "candidate" is any salaried clinical-track faculty member who has indicated his or her interest in being reviewed for promotion in accordance with the college's written Procedures governing promotion decision making.
+A "candidate" is any faculty member for whom it is the year of required tenure review or any faculty member who has indicated his or her interest in being reviewed for tenure and/or promotion in accordance with the college's written Procedures governing promotion decision making.